stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 ### Block Storage Requirements

-SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes
+SAAP uses high performance disks i.e. `SSDs` for storage requirements which includes:

 - Boot Volumes (Attached to nodes for OS.
-See [Resource Requirements](#resource-requirements))
+See [Resource Requirements](#compute-requirements))
 - Persistent Volumes (Additionally attached volumes for application consumption)

 Following are the storage requirements used as Persistent Volumes consumed by `SAAP workloads`